Vivien Chan is a design historian, educator, writer, and imagemaker based in the UK.

 I love to think about and make books.

-At the moment I am working on Archiving Archiving, a project on grassroots design archives in Asia started together with Zara Arshad and I was previously an editor on illustrator Flying Pig’s Barter Archive.
+At the moment I am working on Archiving Archiving, a project on grassroots design archives in Asia started together with Zara Arshad.
+I was previously an editor on illustrator Flying Pig’s Barter Archive.
+For me, making books is a collaborative process.
+The final object can be satisfying in tactility but iterative in the process.

 Polyphonies (2017) a record of design history research, edited by Tanya Bennett, Vivien Chan, Sophie Chatellier, Andrea Foffa, Natalia Goldsteine, Anna Stewart, graphic design and image credits to Dan Kozma and Ariana Tilche